ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Website Design/Website Design.md

 * Contains extra information about the model airport

-#### Authentication

-* To access the controller, users must log in with username and password

 #### Controller

+* To access the controller, users must first log in with username and password

 * Contains the live stream of the airport on top